nikhilesh2/Restaurant-API/README.md

 ## Introduction

-> API for an online ordering sysetem
+> API for an online ordering system

 ## Getting Setup